sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Claim Interoperability
 As per section 5.1.2 of the OpenID Core specification, claim names SHOULD be collision-resistant.
 It is RECOMMENDED to use domain name based URIs as attribute names.

 OpenID Core section 5.1 specifies a list of standard claims.
-In a Dutch governmental context, attribute Claims are commonly registred in the BRP (_Basis Registratie Personen_, the Dutch citizen registry), as defined in [[?LO.GBA]].
+In a Dutch governmental context, attribute Claims are commonly registered in the BRP (_Basis Registratie Personen_, the Dutch citizen registry), as defined in [[?LO.GBA]].
 Usage of, or interoperability with, the ISA<sup>2</sup> core vocabularies is RECOMMENDED.

 ## Claims Supported
-Discovery mandates the inclusion of the `claims_supported` field that defines the claims a Client MAY expect to receive for the supported scopes.
+Discovery requires including the `claims_supported` field, which defines the claims a Client MAY expect to receive for the supported scopes.
 OpenID Providers MUST return claims on a best effort basis.
 However, a Provider asserting it can provide an End-User Claim does not imply that this data is available for all its End-Users: Clients MUST be prepared to receive partial data.
 Providers MAY return claims outside of the `claims_supported` list, but they MUST still ensure that the extra claims to not violate the privacy policies set out by the trust framework the Provider supports.
 The Provider MUST ensure to comply with applicable privacy legislation (e.g. informed consent as per GDPR) at all times.

 Note that when Representation is applicable, the OpenID Provider MUST include `represents` in the list of supported Claims and MAY include nested Claims inside the `represents` Claim.